 Once you click the button, an “Add trigger” screen will pop up.
 Here, you mention the entity type to which the trigger is applied.

 The “If” field here expects you to enter the condition under which the ticket is to be synchronized.
-This section basically is for entering the platform-specific search queries.
+This section is for entering the platform-specific search queries.

 In the example shown above, according to the Zendesk search syntax, tickets that have an open status will be synchronized.